cloudius-systems/capstan/Documentation/ApplicationManagement.md

 #### Named Configurations
-If your package can be run in more than one way (e.g. HDFS package can be run either as datanode either as namenode), you can store multiple configurations inside `meta/run.yaml` file and then easily switch between them.
+If your package can be run in more than one way (e.g. HDFS package can be run either as datanode or as namenode), you can store multiple configurations inside `meta/run.yaml` file and then easily switch between them.
 To enable this feature, use following format of the configuration file:
 ```yaml
 # meta/run.yaml